 Ask yourself:

-3. If I suddenly had more time… would I even know how to use it?
+If I suddenly had more time — would I even know how to use it?

-The real issue wasn't whether Stan should hire someone.
-The issue was his Growth Ceiling.
+The real issue for Stan wasn't whether to hire someone.
+It was his Growth Ceiling.

 If you are looking for a "Savior Hire" to fix your exhaustion, you are likely trying to add speed to a machine that is already shaking.